Other places of interest and excursion destinations in other countries:

 have also been ordered to pay €42,930 each in court costs and have had a

 further €50,000 of their criminal proceeds confiscated.
-Muscat is said to have
+Muscat is said to

-the state prosecutor about the others involved.
+to the state prosecutor about the others involved.
 Incidentally, he has also

 previously received a presidential pardon to help shed light on a completely